Doctoral Alumni

 Thesis Title: The Role of the Nutrient Sensor CodY in Regulating Nuclease Production and Extracellular DNA Metabolism in Staphylococcus Aureus

-Kevin received his BS in environmental and marine biology from Millersville University, PA, where he developed a fondness for research.
+Kevin received his B.S. in environmental and marine biology from Millersville University, PA, where he developed a fondness for research.
 Using nothing more than a few PVC pipes, zip ties, petri dishes and maybe some duct-tape he studied population dynamics of zooplankton in a small pond focusing mainly on the freshwater cnidarian Hydra.
 Spending a lot of time using a microscope, Kevin decided to switch the focus of his studies to microbiology and began studying pathogenic bacteria.
-He earned a MS in biology from American University, DC, while researching the effects of low-dose antibiotics on MRSA biofilms under Jeffrey Kaplan’s mentorship.
+He earned a M.S. in biology from American University, DC, while researching the effects of low-dose antibiotics on MRSA biofilms under Jeffrey Kaplan’s mentorship.

 Currently, working as a Postdoctoral Associate at The National Academies of Sciences, Engineering, and Medicine